FelixMichaels/IT-Was-Scripted/Mac Commands/Custom Dock/README.md

 * Adjust the script to have the applications that you want to be docked
 * Place script on the target machine
 * Place script on the target machine
-	* Change the script permissions to be executable (chmod +x “Scriptname.sh)
+	* Change the script permissions to be executable (chmod +x "Scriptname.sh")
 	* Run the script to execute custom dock

 Note: If docked applications are not on the machine it will show up as a question mark.